lasso-js/lasso-require/README.md

-raptor-optimizer-require
+optimizer-require
 ========================

-Plugin for the [RaptorJS Optimizer](https://github.com/raptorjs3/raptor-optimizer) that adds support for transporting Node.js-style modules to the browser.
+Plugin for the [RaptorJS Optimizer](https://github.com/raptorjs3/optimizer) that adds support for transporting Node.js-style modules to the browser.

 # Installation

-This plugin is included as part of the `raptor-optimizer` module so it is not necessary to use `npm install` to add the module to your project.
-However, if you want to use a specific version of the `raptor-optimizer-require` plugin then you can install it using the following command:
+This plugin is included as part of the `optimizer` module so it is not necessary to use `npm install` to add the module to your project.
+However, if you want to use a specific version of the `optimizer-require` plugin then you can install it using the following command:

 ```
-npm install raptor-optimizer-require --save
+npm install optimizer-require --save
 ```

 # Usage